Windipuspita/OSSP-KWORTLINUX-Abel/README.md

 # OSSP-KWORTLINUX-Abel

 ## a.
 OS Installation
-Installed KWORT Linux using VMware.
-Partitioned the disk, mounted the filesystem, and configured bootloader manually.
-Fixed issues like GRUB directory errors and command typos to complete installation successfully.
+This project focuses on installing and configuring KWORT LINUX — a lightweight, fast, and minimalist Linux distribution.
+The motivation behind choosing KWORT LINUX is its simplicity and transparency, which exposed me directly to core system components such as file systems, bootloaders, and run levels without abstraction.
+Unlike more automated operating systems (e.g., Ubuntu or Windows), KWORT requires manual configuration, making it ideal for an educational environment where hands-on learning is emphasized.
+Moreover, performing the installation in a virtual environment using VMware added value by teaching me about virtualization technologies, which are essential in today’s cloud-based and DevOps-driven world.
+Virtual machines provided a safe and flexible way to test operating systems without affecting the host system, allowing me to experiment, troubleshoot, and understand low-level processes without risk.

 ## b.
 System Call
-Created a simple C program that uses the `execv()` system call to run the `ls -l` command.
-The program replaces its process image with `/bin/ls`, demonstrating low-level process control in Linux.
+I created a C program using the `execv()` system call to replace the current process image with a new one (`/bin/ls`).
+This helped me understand how process execution works at the system level and how the Linux kernel loads and runs programs.